US falls to Mexico for the second time ever, losing 2-0 in the Women’s Gold Cup - WTOP News

 The United States saw success from its teenagers in the first two games of the tournament.
 Olivia Moultrie, 18, scored twice in a 5-0 victory over the Dominican Republic and Jaedyn Shaw, 19, scored a pair in a 4-0 victory over Argentina.

+But Mexico played surprisingly tough and the United States could not rebound after conceding that first goal.

+“I would say 2010, in that game, playing in Cancun, that stadium, I think we were all a little bit surprised by that result of qualifying for the World Cup,” said Sauerbrunn, who played in that loss 14 years ago.
+“I would say tonight that we never take any opponent for granted.
+I think they had a game plan and they executed it better than than what we had for our game plan.
+So that’s all on us.”

-This is the first-ever Women’s Gold Cap, created to give women’s teams in the CONCACAF region more competitive matches.
+This is the first-ever Women’s Gold Cup, created to give women’s teams in the CONCACAF region more competitive matches.
 Twelve teams played group-stage matches across three cities: Carson, San Diego and Houston.

 Argentina beat the Dominican Republic 3-0 earlier Monday in Group A.